 Recently wed spouses who were previously living in two separate homes will save on a joint homeowner’s or renter’s insurance policy.
 You’ll most likely be moving in together, which means you can drop one of the policies and save on monthly bills.

-Consider discount plans
+Consider discount plans for married couples

 Another way to enjoy savings as a married couple is to sign up for discount plans.
 If you become a member of a discount plan, you gain access to discounted rates on services, as well as a network of professionals.
 The two popular discount plans are well-being plans and safeguard discount plans.